2sic/app-qr/readme.md

 * v.01.00 ca. 2015
 * v.02.00 2021-10
   * Changed from tokens to Razor
   * Tested on Oqtane
 * v.02.00.01 2022-03
   * Updated License
   * Changed default view
 * v.02.00.02 2022-03
   * Bugfix style file
 * v.02.01.00 2022-04
   * Changed all access to Services to ToSic.Sxc.Services
   * Replaced data-enableoptimization with pageSvc.AssetAttributes()
 * v.02.02.00 2022-06
   * Replaced all the base classes with their 2sxc 14 equivalents
   * Changed all GetService<> to the new ServiceKit14
   * Updated webpack
 * v.02.03 2023-02
   * Replaced turnOn Tag with `Kit.Page.TurnOn`
   * Removed _ from Filenames
+* v02.04.00 2023-07
+  * 2sxc 16.02 coding conventions
+  * everything typed